tmhsplb/opiddailydoc/docs/Infrastructure.md

 See the section on the Database tab on using PowerShell to create script files to execute at AppHarbor.

 ## Configuring IIS
 Development of the OPIDDaily application was performed under IIS on the localhost machine.
-This was done so that the development environment would match the deployment environment at AppHarbor as closely as possible.
+This was done so that the development environment would match thedeployment environment at AppHarbor as closely as possible.

 The localhost application server, Internet Information Services (IIS), was not pre-installed on the localhost; however, it is part of the operating system that can easily be activated.
 To activate IIS, go to the Programs section of the Control Panel and turn on the IIS feature: